 Question: Is it possible to substitute a practical lesson anytime or is it necessary to ask for the term?
 Is it necessary to be officially excused?

 Answer: Only one absence per semester is tolerated without the official excuse by the Study department.
 However, also this absence has to be announced, excused and substitution arranged with the teacher.
 Without previous arrangement with the teacher of student’s seminar group and the leading teacher of the practical where a student wants to do the substitution, the substitution is not allowed.
 It is mandatory to elaborate a protocol signed by the leading teacher of the practice where a student does his/her substitution.
-Any absence that is not correctly excused results in the Semestral test in order to get the credits.
+Please keep in mind that second and any other absence that is not correctly excused results in "X" grade (failed).

 Answer: If you fail in more than one partial test, you have to demonstrate your overall semestral knowledge in the Semestral test.
-You also have to write the Semestral test when you have any unexcused absence.
-However, to be admitted to the Semestral test, complete set of signed protocols is mandatory (to have all absences correctly substituted).
+You also have to write the Semestral test when the total number of your absences (even if they are excused and substitued) is 4 or more.
+However, to be admitted to the Semestral test, demonstration of complete set of signed protocols is mandatory (to have all absences correctly substituted) and 4 partial tests were attempted.
+Please keep in mind that "N" grade from 4 partial tests results in overall grade "X" (failed).

 Answer: According to the Study and Examination Regulations (Section 18, Credit), there are two alternate dates (resits) allowed in the practical classes (one in repeated course).
 The 1st alternate date (1st resit) is the additional partial test during the semester.
 The 2nd alternate date (2nd resit) is the Semestral test at the end of the semester.